JackMalamud/questionsevenregrade-1/README.md

 # questionsevenregrade
 This is a program implementing and proving my psuedocode for Q7.2 on the midterm.
+The algorithm I designed in my pseudocode is implemented in the second_smallest() method in the MidtermRegradeMain.java class.

 How to Run This Program:
 In IntelliJ, just run MidtermRegradeTests.java.
 This contains a number of tests; each test creates a new Binary Search Tree to represent an edge case, and tests my algorithm